 Should you choose to instruct us, our fees to represent you are then based on a rate per hour, which you can see as follows:

-Occasionally there will be a Trainee Solicitor who will work with one of our Solicitors on your claim.
-We will notify you of this if this is the case, and their hourly rates are charged at £120 + VAT.
+Occasionally there will be a Trainee Solicitor or Paralegal who will work with one of our qualified Solicitors on the claim.
+We will notify you of this if this is the case, their hourly rates are charged at £170 + VAT (@20%).
 Throughout your claim with us you it will also be necessary for you to engage with our Legal Secretary, Sam Grant.

-We calculate that a typical case of unfair dismissal, when defended, will incur between £7,000 and £9,000 of our fees plus VAT to be incurred over a period of some 9 to 12 months; we find that this extended period of time which will assist your cash-flow.
+We calculate that a typical case of unfair dismissal, when defended, will incur between £8,000 and £10,000 in our fees plus VAT (@20%).
+Those fees are incurred over a period of some 9 to 18 months; we find that this extended period of time makes funding more manageable and assists your cash-flow.

-All claims are different; litigation is by its nature adversarial so we need to be flexible to respond to the many facets a claim may have.
+All claims are different; litigation is by its nature adversarial and can be unpredictable hence we are flexible in responding to the many facets a claim may have.
 In this context, a typical case of unfair dismissal would not include the following examples of complications which would increase the time spent on defending your claim and therefore your overall costs:

 - Where there are applications to tribunal for specific orders to be made, for example if we wish to apply to strike out the claim.

-- If the claimant is disabled, there may be further hearings required, additional directions issued by the employment tribunal, as well as the need for medical evidence and expert witnesses.
+- If the claimant is disabled, there may be further hearings required and additional directions issued by the employment tribunal, as well as the need for medical evidence and expert witnesses.

 - Judicial mediation is occasionally recommended by the Judge before proceeding.

 - In all claims there will be a review of the documentation required.
-Depending on the complexity of the claim against you there may be an excessive number of witnesses to interview, documents to read or email chains.
+Depending on the complexity of the claim against you there may be an excessive number of witnesses to interview, documents to read or lengthy email chains to review.
 We will advise you during the course of your claim if any additional time is required.